 We host 20-30 graduate students at any time and applications are invited from prospective PhD students wishing to pursue research in areas covered by any of our research programmes.
 Our approaches include experimental cognitive psychology, neuropsychology, computational modelling and neuroimaging using MRI, MEG, and EEG.

 Our information poster for October 2018 places can be found here.

 To find out more about our current research and our programme leaders, please visit our research programmes page.
 Feel free to email any of the researchers to find out more about their programmes and research opportunities in their groups.
 Read a student testimonial here.

-All students are registered as members of the Graduate School of Life Sciences at the University of Cambridge.
+All students are registered as members of the School of Clinical Medicine at the University of Cambridge.
 They are members of a college and have full use of University facilities as well as those of the Cognition and Brain Sciences Unit.